 definition: a complete show off who frequently falls off her heels

-If you have proven to be a talented nun and all the other Black Veils agree (via a vote at a closed meeting), we accept you into the Manchester order fully and you take your final vows at your second ceremony!
+If you have proven to be a talented nun and all the other Black Veils agree (via a vote at a closed meeting), we fully accept you into the Manchester order and you take your final vows at your second ceremony!

 If they do ALL vote (it has to be unanimous) then you’ll be given a Ceremony of Profession.
 You can now vote and eventually train other nunlings (usually after six months after becoming a Black Veil Sister.

-Want to start your journey?
+ready to start your journey?